rjspencer/docs/theming.md

 Recommended block: EventView

 ### if:EventHasTicketsBuyLink
-Check if the event has a ticket buy link attached
+Check if the event has a ticket buy link attached, if the event has a presale and the presale hasn't started yet then this will return `false`

 Recommended blocks: EventView

+### if:if:EventPresaleIsActive
+Check to see if the presale for an event is active, best when combined with `if:EventHasTicketsBuyLink`

 ### if:Has[%direction]BlogPost
 Check if a previous or next blog post exists.